eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 PID Providers may be the same organisations that today issue official identity documents, electronic identity means, etc. Wallet Providers may be the same organisations as PID Providers.
 In case an organisation acts as both a PID Provider and a Wallet Provider, it complies with all requirements for both PID Providers and Wallet Providers.

-### 3.4 Trusted Lists Registrar
+### 3.4 Trusted List Provider

-A Trusted List Registrar is a party responsible for maintaining, managing, and publishing a Trusted List.
+A Trusted List Provider is a body responsible for maintaining, managing, and publishing a Trusted List.
+A Trusted List Provider is appointed by a Member State and notified to the Commission.
 Within the EUDI Wallet ecosystem, Trusted Lists exist for the following entities:

 - Wallet Providers,
 - PID Providers,
 - QEAA Providers,
+- PuB-EAA Providers,

-- PuB-EAA Providers,- non-qualified EAA Providers (not mandatory),
+- non-qualified EAA Providers (not mandatory),
 - Access Certificate Authorities for
   - Relying Parties,
   - PID Providers,
   - QEAA Providers,
   - PuB-EAA Providers.

 These Trusted Lists are described in more detail in [Section 6.2.2](#622-wallet-provider-registration-and-notification), [6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification) and [6.4.2](#642-relying-party-registration), as well as in \[Topic 31\].
 Some Trusted Lists contain the trust anchors of the relevant entities.
 A trust anchor is a combination of a public key and the identifier of the associated entity and may be used to verify signatures or seals created by that entity.

 Member States will provide Trusted Lists for PID Providers, QEAA Providers and PuB-EAA Providers, in compliance with [Article 22](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv%3AOJ.L_.2014.257.01.0073.01.ENG#d1e2162-73-1).
 These Trusted Lists may also include non-qualified EAA Providers, but this is not mandatory.
 Alternatively, domain-specific trusted lists or alternative solutions for managing the trust anchors may be provided for EAA Providers.
 For instance, trustworthy mDL or DTC Providers are determined by other legal frameworks than eIDAS and published accordingly.

 An entity's status as a trusted entity can be verified by checking whether they are present on a Trusted List.
-Trusted List Registrars need to provide a registration service for the relevant entities.
+Trusted List Providers provide a registration service for the relevant entities.
 The terms and conditions for entities to become registered are for each registrar to determine unless specified elsewhere e.g., in sectoral rules.

 For more information, please refer to \[Topic 27\] and to \[Topic 31\].